interserver/mailbaby-api-samples/openapi-client/powershell/docs/SendMail.md

 $SendMail = Initialize-PSOpenAPIToolsSendMail  -To johndoe@company.com `
  -VarFrom janedoe@company.com `
  -Subject Attention Client `
- -Body This is an email to inform you that something noteworthy happened.
+ -Body This is an email to inform you that something noteworthy happened. ` -Id null
 ```

 - Convert the resource to JSON